 Add more oil to pan and add the onion, garlic, and the rest of your salt and pepper and sauté until soft and beginning to brown.
 Remove and set aside.

 In a blender or food processor place 6-8 ounces of feta, milk, lemon zest, and parsley.
 Blend or pulse until creamy.

 Spread your feta cheese mixture gently on the dough, keeping a 2-inch rim around the side.
-Spread your onion mixture on top, then the rounds of eggplant.
+Place rounds of eggplant.
 Top with your halved tomatoes, parsley and the remaining feta.